 2025 Western Regional 3MT competition

-The University of Victoria (UVic) hosts the Western Regional 3MT® Competition in which master’s and doctoral students from universities across Western Canada will compete for $3,000 in prize money and a chance to compete in the Canadian National 3MT event.
+The University of Victoria (UVic) hosted the Western Regional 3MT® Competition on Tuesday May 6, 2025.
+17 Graduate students from universities in Manitoba, Saskatchewan, Alberta and British Columbia competed for $3,000 in prize money and a chance to compete in the Canadian National 3MT event.

 The Three Minute Thesis is a competition in which graduate students take on the challenge of presenting their research in only three minutes to a non-specialist audience.
 This competition began at the University of Queensland and has grown into an internationally recognized event held by over 350 universities in 59 countries.